uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - If we pick a different friend and update the recipientID state variable, our useFriendStatus Hook will unsubscribe from the previously selected friend, and subscribe to the status of the newly selected one.
 - You can write custom Hooks that cover a wide range of use cases like form handling, animation, declarative subscriptions, timers, and probably many more we haven’t considered.
 - It’s likely that the average function component in your codebase will become longer.
-  - This is normal — don’t feel like you have to immediately split it into Hooks.
+  - This is normal - don’t feel like you have to immediately split it into Hooks.
   - But we also encourage you to start spotting cases where a custom Hook could hide complex logic behind a simple interface, or help untangle a messy component.
   - For example, maybe you have a complex component that contains a lot of local state that is managed in an ad-hoc way.
-    - useState doesn’t make centralizing the update logic any easier
+    - `useState` doesn’t make centralizing the update logic any easier
     - so you might prefer to write it as a Redux reducer
     - Reducers are very convenient to test in isolation, and scale to express complex update logic.
     - You can further break them apart into smaller reducers if necessary.